samrwright/govuk-design-system/src/components/breadcrumbs/index.md

   name: "Breadcrumbs",
   criteria: [
     {
-      text: "users can interact with the Breadcrumbs component",
+      text: "make sure users can interact with the Breadcrumbs component",
       anchor: "wcag-interact-breadcrumbs"
     }
   ]